Tycro-Games/tycro-games.github.io/_posts/2025-01-08-Basic-Texturing-for-Grand-Strategy-Games-Using-Europa-Universalis-IV-Files.md

 To create a gradient we are going to use compute shaders in OpenGL.
 If you have never used them before you can read [this](https://learnopengl.com/Guest-Articles/2022/Compute-Shaders/Introduction) article to get up to speed.

-We need to create a new virtual image in OpenGL, after that we can go through or first pass, which will generate a texture with the province borders that we already rendered:
+We need to create a new virtual image in OpenGL, after that we can go through the first pass, which will generate a texture with the province borders that we already rendered:

 > We are doing the same work twice for the edge detection.
 Once every frame in the fragment shader, and once at the beginning of the application for the border texture.
-It would be better apply some image processing for the border texture in order to replace the fragment shader edge detection.
+It would be better to apply some image processing for the border texture in order to replace the fragment shader edge detection.
 {: .prompt-info }

 ```cpp